 Also of interest is that Waynesboro has more people living here who work in computers and math than 95% of the places in the US.

-Being a small city, Waynesboro does not have a public transit system used by locals to get to and from work.
+Waynesboro is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Waynesboro in 2010 was $13,887, which is low income relative to Georgia and the nation.
-This equates to an annual income of $55,548 for a family of four.
-Waynesboro also has one of the higher rates of people living in poverty in the nation, with 41.20% of its population below the federal poverty line.
+The per capita income in Waynesboro in 2010 was $18,374, which is lower middle income relative to Georgia, and low income relative to the rest of the US.
+This equates to an annual income of $73,496 for a family of four.
+However, Waynesboro contains both very wealthy and poor people as well.
+Waynesboro also has one of the higher rates of people living in poverty in the nation, with 36.55% of its population below the federal poverty line.

 Waynesboro is a very ethnically-diverse city.
 The people who call Waynesboro home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Waynesboro residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Waynesboro include Irish, German, African, and Scots-Irish.
+Important ancestries of people in Waynesboro include English, Irish, Northern European, Italian, and Welsh.

 The most common language spoken in Waynesboro is English.
-Other important languages spoken here include Spanish and African languages.
+Other important languages spoken here include Spanish and Italian.